dolansanchez/MMIWG-Project/README.md

-MMIWG-Project
+MMIWG-Project:
 A repository for code used in my Capstone Project at the University of Arizona iSchool.
 The project analyzes a corpus of Tweets related to the movement behind Missing and Murdered Indigenous Women and Girls, #MMIWG.

 The tweets were collected using Twarc, a command line tool and Python library for archiving Twitter JSON data: https://github.com/DocNow/twarc

-Getting Started
+Getting Started:
 Go to https://github.com/DocNow/twarc or https://www.tweepy.org/ to learn how to collect Twitter data.
 Or, create a .txt file of any corpus you would like to analyze for affect.

-How It Works
+How It Works:
 Load data files - a lexicon of your choice in .csv format and a .txt file containing the corpus you want to analyze

 The code creates a dataframe with the lexicon, cleans the .txt file, and counts occurences of the word from the lexicon within the corpus.
 Then it creates a bar graph (you must manually fill in the data values to update the graph) showing the occurences of each affect.

-Built With and Versioning
+Built With and Versioning:
 This code was written using Python 3.8 with the Anaconda distribution.

-Authors
+Authors:
 Danielle Dolan-Sanchez

-Acknowledgements and Sources
+Acknowledgements and Sources:
 The base code is derived from Neal Caren's workshop on Word Lists and Sentiment Analysis, May 2019 https://nealcaren.org/lessons/wordlists/